 What do you think of our list?
 Perhaps you know many more dishes that you think should be on the list?
 Drop your comment below and let us know about it.
 You can also send in your travel stories to [email protected].
 Follow us on twitter, facebook and instagram

-*This article is published as an adaptation of http://www.hfmagazineonline.
+*This article is adapted from http://www.hfmagazineonline.